Who we are and general information

 Two types of cookies might be used on this website: session cookies and persistent cookies.
 Session cookies are temporary cookies that remain in the cookie file of your browser until you leave the website.
 We might use session cookies: to record the number of visits and visitors to our website; to compile anonymous statistics so we understand how users use our website.
 For example, the pages visited per session and the number of return visits to the website (we are unable to identify you personally in this way); to allow basic personalisation of the website.
 Persistent cookies remain in the cookie file of your browser for much longer than session cookies.
 We might use one persistent cookie which is stored to enable the website to determine whether you have visited our website previously.

-You can accept or decline cookies by modifying the settings in your internet browser.
+You can at any time change or withdraw your consent from the Cookie Declaration on our website or by modifying the settings in your internet browser.
 If you do disable cookies you may not be able to use all the interactive features of the website.
 Please click here to find out how to disable/enable cookies(www.allaboutcookies.org/cookies).

 Part 2 – Privacy – our business